RexManglicmot/ai_research_assistant/README.md

 During my undergrad and grad studies, we were given enormous stacks on stacks of papers to read.
 A bit too much!
 Hours were spent reading to prepare for lecture.
 A fellow grad student of mine told me that is impossible to read everything and recommended to skim for main points, which I ultimately did.
 Although this skill was useful back then, I wish there was a tool that would allow synthesize main findings.
 Thus, the inspiration for this particular project.

-# Introduction
+## Introduction

 This project is meant to be a **production-style code** Retrieval-Augmented Generation (RAG) model that lets users query one or more research papers in natural language.
 The assistant uses a free Hugging Face-hosted large language model (mistralai/Mistral-7B-Instruct-v0.2) and FAISS-powered semantic search to generate answers grounded in the content of uploaded PDFs.

 ## Metrics

-This project will focus on the 4 generation metrics proposed by[Langchain](https://docs.smith.langchain.com/evaluation/tutorials/rag) and using LLM as a Judge concept that assess and score outputs like answers and summaries against specific guidelines.
+This project will focus on the 4 generation metrics proposed by [Langchain](https://docs.smith.langchain.com/evaluation/tutorials/rag) and using LLM as a Judge concept that assess and score outputs like answers and summaries against specific guidelines.
 It acts as an automated evaluator that would otherwise require human review.
 The gold standard is to have a human evaluator score as well, and compare and contrast the scores of the Judge and Human, but that is outside this project scope and could be a potential follow up project.

 1. **Correctness** – Accuracy vs. a gold/reference answer. *(Requires reference)*
 2. **Relevance** – How well the answer addresses the question.